SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/SRS.md

     Users should be able to communicate with each other through the carpool platform to coordinate the details of the ride and ensure a smooth and safe travel experience.

   - #### Rating and Feedback :
-    Users should be able to rate and provide feedback on the drivers and riders to help improve the quality and safety of the carpool service.
+    Users should be able to rate and provide feedback on the drivers and riders to help improve the quality and safety of the carpool service and vice versa.

   - #### Ride Cancellation :
     Users should be able to cancel a ride if necessary, but with a reasonable cancellation policy to avoid inconveniencing other users.